Eros: How to Worship the God of Love and Lust

 4. Spend a few minutes in quiet contemplation.

-Both are valid!
+Both are valid experiences.

-Ignore anyone that says you have to ‘check’ if you offering was accepted through divination.
+You don’t have to ‘check’ if you offering was accepted through divination.

 Your offering was accepted.